 How are institutions planning to use cryptos?

-Institutions are exploring a variety of use cases for cryptocurrencies, such as:
+Institutions are exploring a variety of use cases for cryptocurrencies.

 Automatic sales tax payment

 Some governments are exploring the use of cryptocurrencies to automate sales tax payments.
-For example, in the US state of Ohio, businesses can pay their state taxes using Bitcoin.
+For example, in Switzerland, in some areas, citizens can actually pay their tax using crypto.

 Tax collection